Eric Clayton

-Eric Clayton (born December 1, 1967) is an American singer-songwriter, musician, and producer, best known for his work in the influential gothic symphonic metal group Saviour Machine which he formed with his brother Jeff Clayton in 1989.
-Eric Clayton is notable for his deep baritone operatic vocals, and is known for his theatrical live performances and dark, peculiar appearances and masks.
+Eric Clayton (born December 1, 1967) is an American singer, best known for his work in the Christian gothic metal group Saviour Machine which he formed with his brother Jeff Clayton in 1989.
+Eric Clayton is known for his deep baritone operatic vocals, and is known for his theatrical live performances and dark, peculiar appearances and masks.

+Career

 Saviour Machine

 Eric Clayton's most ambitious work has been Saviour Machine, which released two studio albums Saviour Machine I (1993) and Saviour Machine II (1994) before starting the Legend trilogy that strictly focuses on the end times, Book of Revelation and prophecies about the biblical apocalypse.
 The band has also released a compilation album titled Synopsis (2003), the live albums Live in Deutschland 1995 and Live in Deutschland 2002.
 Both were also filmed and released on VHS and DVD format.
 The band was originally signed to Christian metal label Frontline Records but gothic metal in all its visual appearance was misunderstood in US Christian scenes, and eventually Saviour Machine began work with MCM Music and Massacre Records, labels based in Germany where the band was more popular than in US.
 In 1997 Saviour Machine performed at Wacken Open Air, the biggest exclusively metal music festival in the world.

 Clayton had been working on and off on the last album in the Legend series, Legend Part III:II, which should have been the last Saviour Machine album.
 The album was supposed to be released on July 7, 2007, but was postponed due to Clayton's esophageal condition called Barrett's Esophagus which was diagnosed in 2004 but eventually got worse.
 During the downtime of Saviour Machine, Clayton occasionally performed guest vocals and produced albums by other bands.

 Clayton compiled The Collective Journals (1997–2009) released in 2010 available at the band website, but soon after performing a handful of unplugged Saviour Machine-shows in The Netherlands and Germany.
 In 2012, he performed the voice of the "Ratking" in the animated film, Strawinsky and the Mysterious House.
 The Animator/Producer/Director of the film, David Hutter, revealed on the film's website that he is a fan of Saviour Machine.
 In 2013, Clayton officially broke up Savior Machine, abandoned the unfinished Legend-project, and retired from the music business.

 Following the death of David Bowie in 2016, Eric started a project with his brother Jeff, to record and digitally release a Bowie cover song once a month for a year, in tribute.
 This collaboration has led to the writing of potential new Saviour Machine material.